 Getting Comfortable With Your Fears

-It's seeming like a kind of dark and serious blog.
+This seems to be a dark and serious blog.
 I promise to have a blog post before long about humor and spirituality (because if you can't laugh at yourself and the absurdity of life, you are truly lost.
 Plus laughter in and of itself is just good medicine).
 This post is not meant to be a downer.
 It's meant to help you understand the road ahead.
 It's meant to help scrub out illusions that spirituality should always be this high-flying good feeling.
-It can be that too.
 In the deep spaces of connection and aliveness, the world brightens up.
 But if you're used to the prison cell, you can't appreciate this brightness.
 That's why many of us have to hit these walls little by little because if you give an inmate too much light and freedom too soon, they have no idea what to do with it.
 More often than not, they try to run right back to the prison cell.

 Case in point: being fired.
 When someone is fired from a job--even a job they hate--many people immediately go looking for another job, oftentimes the very same thing that they hated doing before.
 They've just be freed.
 Putting aside the need for money (which is much less than most of us think in Western Society), you can now do anything.
 ANYTHING.
 But the mind rushes in with its programming about college funds, mortgages, car payments, and so forth.
 And I'm not saying those obligations aren't important.
 I'm saying that you have much more flexibility and creativity at your disposal than you're allowing yourself.
 The spiritual practice in these moments really is getting comfortable listening to all of your fears so you can hold a bigger space in your life for possibility...to hold a bigger space for you.